JLG-Development/C-INTRO/CALCULATOR/README.md

  # After edge case checks for invalid input, a for loop reads the rest of the double until it is no longer a digit or the first decimal, and will break the loop returning true.
 IF a second decimal is detected, it will return false.
 Effectively covering any and all cases surround parsing a double off the front of a string.

+ bool startOfUnaryNeg()
+  # Function "bool startOfUnaryNeg()" simply checks for to ensure the size is greater than 2, and if true check for "(-".
+This works because at the begining of tokenization we remove all the spaces.

 +-----------------------------+
 parse token functions
 +-----------------------------+
+All functions pass referance to modify the string in particular situation where that is necessary.
+This way a valid double followed by a variable will return back 6975.345 * xyz vs just 6975.345xyz

 std:string parseDouble();

  # This function runs isDouble prior to chopping off a double token off the front of userInput string.
 So it only continues to read in numbers or decimal under the assumption that the string has already been validating for a proper token.
+In the case that we have some sort of variable after the valid double, it will modify the user input string to add * to the front of the string.

+ std:string parseUnaryNeg();

+   # This function will take a string passing the referance, And just